trisulnsm/dinodoc/trisuldocs/docs/ag/domain/contexts.md

 TO start the `newcontext` processes

 - Click on the menu *Context: mycontext*
-- Admin Tasks -> Start/Stop Tasks
+- Admin Tasks &rarr; Start/Stop Tasks
 - Then start the hub and probe

 Now you have a brand new instance of Trisul with its own isolated